 Through work experience students gain an understanding of the nature of work and hopefully, insight into vocations of interest.
 After work experience, some students are inspired to follow specific career directions and others may have decided on careers they are now not interested in.
 Either is a good learning experience.
 Many students also find increased motivation for their academic work when they begin to identify future directions.

-The PLP teachers assist students with: organising placements, reflecting on their experience and oversee work experience placements.
+The EIF teachers assist students with: organising placements, reflecting on their experience and oversee work experience placements.
 Students are assessed by their host employer with reference to their attitude, work ethic and application throughout the placement.

-Pathway Planning Day
+Pathway Planning Evening

 Vocational Education and Training